braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/preview.md

 description: "This reference article covers the new in-app messaging HTML Preview feature."
 ---

-# In-App Messages HTML Preview Early Access
+# In-App Messages HTML Preview

-Learn about the new Early Access version of custom HTML In-App Messages.
+Learn about the new Preview features for custom HTML In-App Messages.

 {% alert important %}
 This feature is in *Early Access*.
 Ask your Braze account team to get access!